SimonDelcuze/rtype/docs/protocol/level-messages.md

     u8  animIdLen, animId[Len]   // 0 length = no animation
     u8  layer
 ```
 Clients SHOULD map ids to a local manifest and MAY use placeholders when unknown.
 The `seed` SHOULD be stored for deterministic spawns/pathing.
+Empty string ids SHOULD be treated as "no asset".

 ## 4. LevelEvent (0x32)
 Runtime events for scroll, background, music, camera bounds, and gates.
+`tickId` in the packet header may be used to order events, but clients MUST still handle out-of-order delivery safely.
 ```
 u8 eventType
 switch eventType: